 General Public Ownership

-With a 46% ownership, the general public have some degree of sway over BHP Group.
+With a 34% ownership, the general public, mostly comprising of individual investors, have some degree of sway over BHP Group.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

-It's always worth thinking about the different groups who own shares in a company.
-But to understand BHP Group better, we need to consider many other factors.
-Take risks for example - BHP Group has 3 warning signs (and 1 which is potentially serious) we think you should know about.
+I find it very interesting to look at who exactly owns a company.
+But to truly gain insight, we need to consider other information, too.
+Take risks for example - BHP Group has 2 warning signs (and 1 which is a bit concerning) we think you should know about.

 But ultimately it is the future, not the past, that will determine how well the owners of this business will do.
 Therefore we think it advisable to take a look at this free report showing whether analysts are predicting a brighter future.